plausible/docs/docs/troubleshoot-integration.md

 * Running on localhost?
 Our script automatically disables itself when running on localhost as most people don't want those stats to be counted.
 In the `script.js` script, `window.location.hostname` is used to verify that.
 If you do want to track stats on localhost, you can [use our extension](script-extensions.md).

-* On WordPress and using WP Rocket plugin?
-It may affect our script.
-We recommend you use our official WordPress plugin to avoid these issues or to manually whitelist our script in WP Rocket settings.
-[Learn more here](https://plausible.io/wordpress-analytics-plugin#troubleshoot-conflict-with-wp-rocket-or-other-performance-optimization-plugins).
+* On WordPress and using WP Rocket, SiteGround Optimizer or other performance optimization plugins?
+These may affect our script.
+We recommend you use our official WordPress plugin to avoid these issues or to manually whitelist our script in the settings of the individual performance optimization plugin.
+[Learn more abour our plugin here](https://plausible.io/wordpress-analytics-plugin).

-* On WordPress and using SiteGround Optimizer plugin?
-Take a look at these instructions for the [SG Optimizer](https://plausible.io/wordpress-analytics-plugin#conflict-with-siteground-optimizer).

 * Using cache?
 Do purge the cache just in case.